dmitriibundin/jekyll-theme-chirpy/_posts/2020-05-07-uop-cache-miss-granularity.md

 The `idq.dsb_uops`, `idq.mite_uops`, `idq.ms_uops` are pretty expected.
 All of the uops are delivered from the uops cache since 8 consecutive `nop ax` instructions consume the entire 32-bytes region.

 The insteresting thing to notice is actually on the plot of `icache_64b.iftag_hit`.
-As can be seen the instruction fetch tag hit lookup happens once per 64 bytes.
-The 64 bytes in turns contains 2 32-bytes instruction regions cached in the uops cache.
+As can be seen the instruction fetch tag lookup happens once per 64 bytes.
+The 64 bytes in turns contain 2 32-bytes regions cached in the uops cache.
 Considering the fact that switches from `MITE` to `DSB` require a branch micro-op to be taken it is reasonable to check how the counters are affected by the unconditional `jmp` inserted in the middle of cache lines.
 This brings us to the following example:

 ### Fetching from the uops cache with jmp